-Nearly every makeup artist we spoke with mentioned Mehron, a professional-quality product that’s user-friendly enough for the rest of us, as the leader in face and body paints.
-“With water-based makeup, once it’s dry, it’s set.”
-Morgan Wells, founder of Jane Doe Makeup, likes that Mehron’s paints, unlike some cheaper alternatives, are free of any alcohol-based ingredients, which, she says, “will dry out your skin more than any other makeup.”
+Nearly every makeup artist we spoke with mentioned Mehron Liquid Makeup, a professional-quality product that is “user friendly and performs very well,” as special-effects makeup artist Elly Supalo puts it.
+“With water-based makeup, once it’s dry, it’s set,” says Morgan Wells, founder of Jane Doe Makeup.
+She likes that Mehron’s paints, unlike some cheaper alternatives, are free of any alcohol-based ingredients, which, she says, “will dry out your skin more than any other makeup.”
 The colors are also buildable, so you can add as many layers as you need to get the perfect shade.

-Other Mehron products also got top marks from makeup artists, including these water-activated face paints recommended by Wells.
-“A wide range of people use these,” she says, “from body painters to clowns and pro makeup artists.”
-And because the paints easily wash off with water, Wells likes that “you walk away from the night with your face intact, and not left with 50,000 colors when you ‘remove’ it.”
+If you don’t want to mess with liquid makeup, you can try this palette, which also comes from Mehron.
+Supalo particularly likes this because it’s “very vibrant” when you apply it.
+Wells likes it too because it works for everyone, “from body painters to clowns and pro makeup artists.”
+And because the paints easily wash off with water, Wells likes that “you walk away from the night with your face intact and not left with 50,000 colors when you ‘remove’ it.”

 If you’re going for gold (or silver, copper, or even metallic lavender) photographer and body painter Michael E. Allen likes Mehron’s powders for both detailing and bold, full-body looks.
 “It goes on dry [or] wet, and it stays,” he says.
 “I’ve never had any complaints from clients I’ve used it on.”